ngs-doo/dsl-php-tutorial/README.md

 First line is used to define a module.
 Modules are used to encapsulate objects and avoid name collisions, pretty similar to PHP namespaces.
 So, the first line tells the platform that Post object will be placed inside a Blog module.

-Ok, that defined Post object in our DSL, what now?
+That defined a Post object in our DSL, what now?
 Open your browser and go to the URL of your application (the same you pointed to Laravel public folder to verify your installation).
 As before, you should get a 'Hello world' response.
 Currently we cannot see any difference here because the default controller returns the same response, we'll change that soon.
 But first, let's check what happened in the background.
 Check the contents of platform/modules in the dsl-platform folder.
 There should be a newly created Blog folder (taken from module name) and a Post.php file inside it.
 Those files were created using the description we provided in blog.dsl.

 Each time any .dsl file is modified, platform will send the DSL contents to the platform server.
 Server will use definitions in DSL to update the database and generate PHP files representing concepts defined in DSL.
 The platform/modules is a folder that will contain all the generated PHP classes.
 It's similar to some tools generating PHP by using only database.
 In our case, we're using DSL to generate both PHP files and the database.
 To make things clearer, take a look at the beginning of generated Post.php file: